Xuân Bắc

-Nguyễn Xuân Bắc (born August 21, 1976), commonly known by his stage name Xuân Bắc, is a Vietnamese actor, comedian and MC.
+Nguyễn Xuân Bắc (born August 21, 1976), known professionally as Xuân Bắc, is a Vietnamese actor, comedian and television presenter.
 Starting his career in 1995, he soon became known to the public and professionals with his role as Nui in the TV series Sóng ở đáy sông, and was also one of the main actors in the political comedy shows Gặp nhau cuối tuần and Gặp nhau cuối năm of Vietnam Television.
 Besides his acting career, he is also the host of the TV game shows Đuổi hình bắt chữ (Vietnamese version of Catchphrase) of Hanoi Television and Vua tiếng Việt of VTV3.

-For his contributions to artistic activities, Xuan Bac was awarded the title of Meritorious Artist in 2016, and later became People's Artist in 2023, and in 2022, he was awarded the third-class Labor Order by former President Nguyen Xuan Phuc.
+For his contributions to artistic activities, Xuan Bac was awarded the title of Meritorious Artist in 2015, and later became People's Artist in 2023.
+In 2022, he was awarded the third-class Labor Order.

 Biography

-Xuan Bac was born in Thanh Ha street, Thanh Mieu ward, Viet Tri city, Phu Tho province.
+Xuan Bac was born in Thanh Ha street, Viet Tri ward, Phu Tho province.

 From 1982 to 1987, he studied at Hoa Binh Primary School, Thanh Mieu ward, Viet Tri city.

 From 1987 to 1991, he studied at Ly Tu Trong Secondary School, Thanh Mieu ward, Viet Tri city.

 From 1991 to 1994, he studied at Viet Tri Industrial High School, Viet Tri city.

 In 1998, he graduated from Hanoi University of Theatre and Cinema, then worked at Vietnam Drama Theater and worked as MC for some television programs.
 In the same year, he officially became the brand ambassador for Rejoice shampoo brand up until 2002.

 In addition to being a famous actor and MC, Xuan Bac also participates in group activities.
 He was awarded the "Outstanding Young Face of the Capital" award in 2009 and term 2012 – 2017.

 On November 30, 2010, Xuan Bac was selected as a UNICEF Goodwill Ambassador for clean water and environmental sanitation.